slott56/slott56.github.io/Pelican/content/blog/2006/04/2006_04_24-the_cost_and_benefit_of_open_source.rst

 This plays out into
-the question "Is it really about replacement or is it about where new development will be done?" http://www.haloscan.com/comments/slott/E20060422103757/#89360.
-This question is still way off target, since it provides a
+the question "Is it really about replacement or is it about where new development will be done?"
-*strategy*
-for conversion.
+This question is still way off target, since it provides a *strategy* for conversion.
 While a strategic direction (replace vs. evolve) might be a nice thing to have, you can't establish a direction until after you address the underlying discomfort issue.
-Clearly, I can't say this enough times: it isn't about
+Clearly, I can't say this enough times: it isn't about *converting* to open source.
+That implies were converting *from* something, and reduces the conversation to strange either-or situations.
-*converting*
-to open source.
-That implies were converting
-*from*
-something, and reduces the conversation to strange either-or situations.

-**Buy vs. Build** .
-Tony notes http://www.haloscan.com/comments/slott/E20060422103757/#89484 that the real point is the minute incremental cost in deploying open source software.
+**Buy vs. Build**.
+A comment notes  that the real point is the minute incremental cost in deploying open source software.
 The incremental cost of another *license to use*  is zero.
 Support costs do rise with number of desktops served.
 Indeed, the costs of open source are often comparable to proprietary software, but they're in-house costs.
-The point is that we can move beyond the tangential conversations about your level of discomfort by focusing on two things:
+The point is that we can move beyond the tangential conversations about your level of discomfort by focusing on two things: **cost**  and **benefit**.
-**cost**  and
-**benefit** .

-A
-focus on cost and benefit (and the tiny incremental cost of increasing your usage) leads to the following:  **What's the best approach to acquiring the needed software?**   We used to call this question the
+A focus on cost and benefit (and the tiny incremental cost of increasing your usage) leads to the following:  **What's the best approach to acquiring the needed software?**
+We used to call this question the
 "Buy vs. Build" decision.
 However, it's expanded into the following bewildering spectrum of choices:

--   **Buy and Customize.** Possibly the least effective solution: begin with a standardized commercial product, then customize it so that it cannot be supported, maintained or enhanced.
+-   **Buy and Customize**.
+Possibly the least effective solution: begin with a standardized commercial product, then customize it so that it cannot be supported, maintained or enhanced.

--   **Buy** .
+-   **Buy**.
 Possibly the lowest risk solution: purchase something standardized from a commercial vendor.

--   **Build** .
+-   **Build**.
 In this case, we want something totally unique, and hope we have the technical chops.
-Emphasis on the *hope* ;
-    not all organizations are structured to do development well.
+Emphasis on the *hope*; not all organizations are structured to do development well.
 Indeed, some IT organizations seemed to be intentionally structured to do development poorly.

--   **Build by someone else** .
+-   **Build by someone else**.
 The strange world of "we want the software, but not the collateral learnings that come from building the software."
 Possibly even the worse situation of "we feel the process is more important than most of the products." ../C1076854706/E20060325113712.html

--   **Download** .
+-   **Download**.
 Possibly the most effective
     solution: download it.
 Want to customize it?
 While still a bad idea, it's more possible here than with something you
     purchased.

-**Readiness Test** .
+**Readiness Test**.
 I think there are two elements of readiness to implement open source solutions.

 1. Desperation.

 2. Focus.

-If you are
-**desperate**
-to have your problem solved, you don't quibble about who you will sue.
+If you are **desperate** to have your problem solved, you don't quibble about who you will sue.
 When I've had the frustrating tangential conversations focusing on discomfort, part of the reason is that the customer isn't truly desperate to *solve* a business problem.
 Instead, they're busy implementing large and complex application software, usually by building it from scratch.
 They're proud of their software development capabilities, and bypassing programmers by